Guardsquare/proguard/docs/md/manual/usage.md

   obfuscated stack traces](examples.md#stacktrace).
 Only applicable when obfuscating.

+`-keepkotlinmetadata`{: #keepkotlinmetadata}
+: Specifies to process `kotlin.Metadata` annotations if present.
+  Currently only shrinking and obfuscation of its content is supported.
+  Classes containing such annotations should be excuded from optimization if this option is enabled.

 `-adaptclassstrings`{: #adaptclassstrings} \[*[class\_filter](#filters)*\]
 : Specifies that string constants that correspond to class names should be obfuscated as well.
 Without a filter, all string constants that correspond